Call: 1800 067 067

 Mental Health & Wellbeing Services

-CatholicCare Wilcannia-Forbes’ Family and Carers Mental Health service improves the health and wellbeing of people who are caring for others suffering from mental illness.
+CatholicCare Wilcannia-Forbes’ Family and Carer Mental Health Program improves the health and wellbeing of people who are caring for others suffering from mental illness.
 It provides activities to raise awareness to improve a carer’s knowledge, as well as an understanding of their own self care and general health.
 A total of 143 new carers were registered in the program in 2019 with a marked increase in referrals from clinicians.

 A carer’s quality of life, health and wellbeing can be severely impacted due to their complex caring responsibility through stress, stigma, loss and grief, isolation and financial constraints.